-A heat pump captures heat from outside and moves it into your home.
-It uses electricity to do this, but the heat energy delivered to your home is much more than the electrical energy used to power the system.
+It uses electricity to do this, but the heat energy it supplies is much more than the electrical energy needed the power the system.